 On 12 December 2018, SBAB was also authorised by the SFSA to conduct securities operations in the form of a permit to trade for its own account (Sw. bedriva handel med finansiella instrument för egen räkning).
-The permit was activated in late 2019 and SBAB expects to initiate the business activities falling under such authorisation during the second half of 2020.
+The permit was activated in late 2019 and SBAB initiated the business activities falling under such authorisation during 2020.
 The permit is, in SBAB's opinion, required due to legislative amendments following the implementation of MiFID II.